 The threat agents are the entities that put the assets at risk if an adversary obtains a lost or stolen hard disk.
 For instance, a threat in the chart below is T.UNAUTHORIZED_DISK_ACCESS.
 The threat agent is the possessor (unauthorized user) of a lost or stolen hard disk.
 The asset is the data on the storage device, while the adverse action is to attempt to obtain those data from the hard disk.
-This threat drives the first functional requirements for the disk encryptor (TOE): authorize who can use the hard disk and encrypt/decrypt the data.
-Since possession of the KEK, DEK, intermediate keys, authorization factors, submasks, and random numbers or any other values that contribute to the creation of keys or authorization factors could allow an unauthorized user to defeat the encryption, keying material is considered equivalent to the data in importance and is the other asset addressed in the Table 1: Threats.
+This threat drives the functional requirements for the disk encryptor (TOE) to authorize who can use the TOE to access the hard disk and encrypt/decrypt the data.
+Since possession of the KEK, DEK, intermediate keys, authorization factors, submasks, and random numbers or any other values that contribute to the creation of keys or authorization factors could allow an unauthorized user to defeat the encryption, keying material is considered equivalent to the data in importance and is the other asset addressed in the threat table.

-It is important to reemphasize at this point that the product (TOE) is not expected in general to defend against the possessor of the lost or stolen hard disk who can introduce malicious code or exploitable hardware components into the Target of Evaluation (TOE) or the Operational environment.
+It is important to reemphasize at this point that the product (TOE) is not expected in general to defend against the possessor of the lost or stolen hard disk who can introduce malicious code or exploitable hardware components into the Target of Evaluation (TOE) or the Operational Environment.
+It is assumed that the user will ensure the TOE is physically protected and that the Operational Environment provides sufficient protection against logical attacks.
 One specific area where some protection is offered by conformant TOEs is in providing updates to the TOE; other than this area, though, no countermeasures are mandated by this PP. Similarly, these requirements do not address the "lost and found" hard disk problem, where an adversary may have taken the hard disk, compromised the unencrypted portions of the boot device (e.g., MBR, boot partition), and then made it available to be recovered by the original user so that they would execute the compromised code.